• Home

 Skill Development

-• Courtroom Etiquette: If your internship allows you to accompany lawyers to court, pay attention!
+• Courtroom Etiquette: If your law internship allows you to accompany lawyers to court, pay attention!
 The courtroom has its own set of unspoken rules and formalities that, once mastered, can give you a significant edge in your future career.

 Networking Opportunities